Death toll from floods in Spain is now over 200 – DW – 11/01/2024

 The death toll in the eastern Spanish regions hit by heavy rains and flooding has risen to more than 200, authorities said on Friday.

-In Valencia, the region that bore the brunt of the devastation, at least 202 people have died, the Valencia regional government's emergency response agency said.
+In Valencia, the region that bore the brunt of the devastation, at least 202 people have died, the regional government's emergency response agency reported.

 Two more people died in the Castilla La Mancha region and another in Andalusia.